AI Canvas & Geomap — Designing a Map Widget for Two AI Surfaces

 Problem

-ThousandEyes is building widgets as part of a larger collaboration to build a Cisco wide AI Canvas — an interactive surface where AI-generated widgets answer user prompts about network monitoring.
+ThousandEyes is building an AI Canvas — an interactive surface where AI-generated widgets answer user prompts about network monitoring.
 One of those widgets is a map: “What locations am I monitoring Salesforce from?” or “Which offices have Wi-Fi agents with issues?”

-Second, the existing geomap component had no dark mode tiles, no custom theming, and no precedent for being delivered outside the product UI.
-The tile work needed to happen in parallel with the widget design — and whatever I built would be available for any team using maps across the product.
+Second, the existing geomap component had no dark mode tiles, no custom theming, and no precedent for delivery outside the product UI.
+The tile work ran in parallel with the widget design — whatever I built would be usable by any team across the product.

 Process